 With Migrate to VMs, you need to reevaluate the database

 configuration on the cloud VMs.
 Some configurations might not be optimized for

 utility to start with a baseline.

-The Migrate for Compute Engine operational methodology is detailed in VM migration lifecycle.
+The Migrate to VMs operational methodology is detailed in VM migration lifecycle.

 The following sections outlinehow to apply this methodology for a Db2 environment.